lugino-emeritus/py-ntlib/README.md

 ps.close()
 ```

-It is also possible to call it from console: `python3 easysound --help` for more information.
+It is also possible to start it from console: `python3 easysound --help` for more information.

 Moreover the module can call a function periodically with the input volume of a given device:
 ```py